Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

   <figcaption>Figure 9. - Overlapping AMR VTKHDF File Format</figcaption>
 </figure>

-### PartitionedDataSetCollection
+### PartitionedDataSetCollection and MultiBlockDataSet

-The format for PartitionedDataSetCollection is shown in Figure 10.
-In this case the `Type` attribute of the `VTKHDF` group is `PartitionedDataSetCollection`.
+The format for PartitionedDataSetCollection and MutliBlockDataSet is shown in Figure 10.
-The most important thing in this design is the `Assembly` group attached to the `VTKHDF` group.
-This one in the group that describes the composite data hierarchy and have its leaf nodes link to top level groups that conform to the existing VTKHDF formats using the symbolic linking mechanisms provided by HDF5 technology ([Chapter 4: HDF5 Groups and Links](https://davis.lbl.gov/Manuals/HDF5-1.8.7/UG/09_Groups.html)).
+In this case the `Type` attribute of the `VTKHDF` group is `PartitionedDataSetCollection` or `MultiBlockDataSet` depending on what you expected to represent between *vtkPartitionedDataSetCollection* or *vtkMultiBlockDataSet* The most important thing in this design is the `Assembly` group attached to the `VTKHDF` group.
+This one in the group that describes the composite data hierarchy and have its leaf nodes link to top level groups that conform to the existing VTKHDF formats using the symbolic linking mechanisms provided by HDF5 technology
+([Chapter 4: HDF5 Groups and Links](https://davis.lbl.gov/Manuals/HDF5-1.8.7/UG/09_Groups.html)).

 About the `Assembly` group itself: